bytecodealliance/wasmtime/docs/stability-platform-support.md

 ## What about `#[no_std]`?

 The `wasmtime` project does not currently use `#[no_std]` for its crates, but this is not because it won't support it!
-At this time we're still gathering use cases for for what `#[no_std]` might entail, so if you're interested in this we'd love to hear about your use case!
-Feel free to [open an issue](https://github.com/bytecodealliance/wasmtime/issues/new) on the `wasmtime` repository to discuss this.
+For information on building Wasmtime for a custom target see [the minimal build documentation](./examples-minimal.md).
+Please [open an issue](https://github.com/bytecodealliance/wasmtime/issues/new) on the `wasmtime` repository to request support for a specific platform.

 This is a common question we are asked, however, so to provide some more context on why Wasmtime is the way it is, here's some responses to frequent points